 June 28, 2018 — Sixty girls from junior high schools from across the Houston area were introduced to the world of legal education during an informational workshop last week at the University of Houston Law Center.

 The event, "Ready to Rise: A Law & Leadership Academy for Girls," was presented by Ms. JD., a nonprofit, nonpartisan organization that describes itself as "dedicated to the success of aspiring and early career women lawyers."

 The workshop featured inspirational speakers who discussed the journey to becoming a lawyer, life as a law student, and included other interactive games and activities.

-Kathy Cheng, a candidate for the Texas Supreme Court, spoke to the audience about how much of an asset it is to have a J.D.
+Kathy Cheng, an attorney based in Houston, spoke to the audience about how much of an asset it is to have a J.D.

 "Having a law degree is the best thing I could have done because when you have a law degree, you are not only limited to practicing as an attorney," Cheng said.
 "That is the ticket to every industry.
 No other career would give you such a wide window of opportunity."

 Cheng also encouraged attendees to display bravery throughout the course of their education and careers.

 "If you look deep in your heart, you find that courage," she said.
 "If there's something you're really passionate about, whatever fear you may have will eventually subside and that courage will take over."